quynhchristinavu/pquynhvu.github.io/content/posts/personal/grad-school-journey/_index.md

 ## M.Sc. - Time to narrow down my seemingly eclectic and vague interests

-My undergraduate research sparked my interest in understanding uncertainty in inference problems.
-My Master’s in Statistics from the University of Toronto further honed my intellectual and technical growth in statistical inference and the use of probability language to automatically and coherently account for uncertainty.
+My time at the University of Toronto was really affirmative.
+Here, I focused my studies on probabilistic modelling and the trade-off between the computational complexity of an algorithm and the guarantees of asymptotically exact samples it may yield.
+This sparked my curiosity in how to use of probability language to automatically and coherently account for uncertainty.
+My research experience under Dr. Samantha-Jo Caetano further facilitating efficient and reliable data analysis procedures, I seek to aid researchers and practitioners in overcoming biases and turning data into actionable insights for better research.

+as it allowed me to realize how my seemingly vague interest in understanding uncertainty in inference problems fits together in one research area called Bayesian statistics.

 ## Ph.D. - Piecing it together